RyanFourCEO/Chess_Dynasties/README.md

 # Chess_Dynasties

 You found this project!
-Contact chessdynasties@gmail.com for... something?
+Sadly, it has already died.